 In recent years, he has composed a series of concerti for various instruments and computer, including two violin concerti; two flute concerti; two violoncello concerti; two concerti for piano; two clarinet concerti; two viola concerti; concert for contrabass, English horn; two double concerto, one for violin and English horn with computer and a concerto for violin, piano, and computer; and a concerto for computer and orchestra in which (reversing the usual situation) the computer is the soloist instead of the accompaniment.
 He has also composed many works for the voice.
 He has also written concerti for piano, violin, viola, and violoncello with orchestra.
 Many of his works are posted on his web site.

-Other compositions in his catalog include two piano sonatas, seven string quartets (the third of which includes computer), songs for voice and piano, pieces for larger ensembles, both with and without computer, numerous compositions for computer alone, an unpublished opera, and the aforementioned four symphonies.
+Other compositions in his catalog include two piano sonatas, seven string quartets (the third of which includes computer), songs for voice and piano, pieces for larger ensembles, both with and without computer, numerous compositions for computer alone, an unpublished opera, and the aforementioned nine symphonies.
 In 1999 he finished a large work for lyric baritone, chorus (SATB) and large orchestra based upon William Cullen Bryant's poem “Thanatopsis”.
 Other recent works include Three Wordsworth Songs, In Darkness, and Aftermath, all for soprano and computer; the Concerto No. 2 for Piano and Computer; the Concerto No. 2 for Clarinet and Computer; the Concerto for Violin, Piano, and Computer; Aftermath for soprano and computer; the Concerto No. 2 for Viola and Computer; the Concerto No. 3 for Piano and Orchestra; Concerto No. 3 for Violin and Orchestra; Concerto No. 3 for Viola and Orchestra; and Concerto No. 3 for Cello and Orchestra.

 His music is published by Associated Music Publishers, Merion Music, Inc. (Theodore Presser Co.), and American Composers Alliance, and recorded on the Albany, New World, Centaur, CRI, and Zuma labels, and on a CD issued by the Institute International de Musique Electroacoustique de Bourges / IMEB in Bourges, France.